WordPress/gutenberg/docs/getting-started/fundamentals/markup-representation-block.md

 Here are a few guidelines for the markup that defines a block:

-- The comments for all Core blocks start with the `wp` prefix (namespace) followed by the block name (e.g., `wp:image`)
+- Core blocks begin with the `wp:` prefix, followed by the block name (e.g., `wp:image`).
+Notably, the `core` namespace is omitted.
-- For custom blocks, the comment should begin with a unique `namespace`, typically associated with the plugin or the block's creator, followed by the `blockname` (e.g., `namespace:blockname`).
+- Custom blocks begin with the `wp:` prefix, followed by the block namespace and name (e.g., `wp:namespace/name`).
 - The comment can be a single line, self-closing, or wrapper for HTML content.
 - Block settings and attributes are stored as a JSON object inside the block comment.